oddbird/css-sandbox/src/scope/cascade.md

 assumes that the goal of scope (constraint)
 _always aligns_ with
-a secondary desire to write "higher priority" styles, which override any global patterns.
+a secondary desire to write "higher priority" styles, which override any more global patterns.

 I find that assumption entirely unreliable, and unfounded in CSS.